 Tolerance and Testing

-The rules are changing with the advent of genetically engineered crop varieties, but even that is currently confusing.
-There seems to be little consensus in the industry, organic or conventional, of what constitutes “non-GMO.”
-Some buyers of organic products, especially those in Europe and Japan, are insisting on “zero tolerance” — there can be no discernible trace of any characteristic genetically engineered DNA in any organic product.
-Other buyers are willing to accept a level of 0.1 percent GMO DNA — that is, essentially one contaminated bean or kernel in 1,000.
-The zero-tolerance level of stringency has never been enforced for chemical residue since it is well recognized by the organic industry that requiring absolutely no pesticide residue is probably impossible, given the way the entire planet has been contaminated.
+The rules are changing with the advent of genetically engineered crop varieties.
+There seems to be little consensus in the industry—organic or conventional—on what constitutes “non-GMO.”
+Some buyers of organic products, especially those in Europe and Japan, are insisting on “zero tolerance”—that there can be no discernible trace of any characteristic genetically engineered DNA in any organic product.
+Other buyers are willing to accept a level of 0.1 percent GMO DNA—that is, essentially one contaminated bean or kernel in 1,000.
+The zero-tolerance level of stringency has never been enforced for chemical residue since the organic industry that requiring absolutely no pesticide residue is probably impossible given the way the entire planet has been contaminated.
 But buyers, responding to consumer demand, are trying very hard to provide products that can be certified free of GMO DNA, regardless of how difficult it is to grow such products.

-A laboratory test can take a sample of corn, a food product, or any other material derived from natural sources, extract its DNA, and using polymerase chain reaction technology (PCR), determine conclusively whether certain characteristic marker DNA sequences found only in genetically engineered plants are present in the sample DNA.
+A laboratory test can take a sample of corn, a food product, or any other material derived from natural sources, extract its DNA, and, using polymerase chain reaction (PCR) technology, determine conclusively whether certain characteristic marker DNA sequences found only in genetically engineered plants are present in the sample DNA.

 Genetic ID, located in Fairfield, Iowa, is the leading company using this technology.
 They are able to accurately test a 2-kg sample of product to determine the level of genetic contamination.
 Genetic ID offers a “non-GMO tested” certification on samples that fall at or below the 0.1 per- cent level of GMO DNA.
 There are other genetic testing products on the market, including much less expensive strip tests that are similar to pregnancy tests.
-A color change indicates whether GMO DNA is present but can only generally gauge the level of contamination that is present.
-Currently, strip tests are available but are being used primarily as a pre-screening tool to determine which samples need more thorough testing.
+A color change indicates whether GMO DNA is present, but the change can only generally gauge the level of contamination.
+Test strip are currently available, but they are being used primarily as a pre-screening tool to determine which samples need more thorough testing.
 The strip tests also do not provide third-party verification that some markets demand.
 Yet another testing approach, called an ELISA test, is more time consuming, requires considerable technical expertise, and has found less market acceptance.

-This ability to prove quantitatively whether GMO DNA is present imposes a new model into organic farming.
-Now there is an absolute product performance standard that must be integrated into a management system based model.
+This ability to prove quantitatively whether GMO DNA is present imposes a new model onto organic farming.
+It is an absolute product performance standard that must be integrated into a management system–based model.
 Unfortunately, the rules of the existing management model are woefully inadequate to achieve acceptable results for this new performance standard.
 The entire organic community is caught between the two.
-The introduction of GMO testing has the potential to alter the face of the organic system entirely, changing certification requirements and increasing costs considering.
+The introduction of GMO testing has the potential to alter the face of the organic system entirely, changing certification requirements and considerably increasing costs.
 However, it is essential to recognize that if organic certification becomes merely the ability to chemically prove the absence of certain toxins and DNA fragments, then many of the benefits of organic management and the products produced by this system will be lost.

 Melodi Nelson, vice president of Terra Prima, has had firsthand experience with GMO tolerances.
-Her company recalled 87,000 bags of corn chips from Europe in 1998 after GMO testing revealed a level of0.1 percent contamination.
-This resulted in a major immediate financial loss to the company, but the long-term loss has been even greater.
+Her company recalled 87,000 bags of corn chips from Europe in 1998 after GMO testing revealed a 0.1 percent level of contamination.
+This resulted in a major immediate financial loss to the company, but the long-term damage has been even greater.
 “We have lost shelf space and some markets for our products, even though they have been tested free of GMOs.
 Name recognition is definitely working against us in some places.
 Other markets, however, seem to respect our company for voluntarily recalling organic products shown to be contaminated,” Nelson said.

-The corn used to make the tainted chips came from certified organic farmers who had no idea that their crop was contaminated.
+The corn used to make the tainted chips came from certified organic farmers who had no idea that their crops were contaminated.
 The nearest documented commercial Bt corn was at least 100 feet from the edge of an organic cornfield.
-Because of their experience, Terra Prima will be per- forming genetic tests on all incoming organic corn in 1999, and any product testing positive for GMO DNA will be rejected.
+Because of their experience, Terra Prima began per- forming genetic tests on all incoming organic corn in 1999, with any product testing positive for GMO DNA rejected.
 Other buyers of organic products are taking the same precautions.